akka/akka/akka-docs/rst/java/stream/stream-quickstart.rst

 Quick Start Guide
 =================

+Create a project and add the akka-streams dependency to the build tool of your choice as described in :ref:`build-tool`.

 A stream usually begins at a source, so this is also how we start an Akka Stream.
 Before we create one, we import the full complement of streaming tools: